 - Fixed-rate mortgage: With a fixed-rate mortgage, the interest rate remains the same for the full term.
 This allows you to plan reliably and protects you against rising interest rates.
 However, you won't benefit from possible interest reductions.

-- Libor mortgage: With a Libor mortgage, you anticipate interest rate fluctuations, and you benefit if the interest rates are low or fall.
-Compared to a fixed-rate mortgage, the interest rate on a Libor mortgage is generally much lower.
+- SARON mortgage: With a SARON mortgage, you anticipate interest rate fluctuations, and you benefit if the interest rates are low or fall.
+Compared to a fixed-rate mortgage, the interest rate on a SARON mortgage is generally much lower.